edgedb/rfcs/text/1004-transactions-api.rst

 The ``SERVER_OPT_HAS_FEATURES`` is needed for the following tasks:

 1. Retry standalone (non-transactional) read-only queries
-2. Warn when features are used in inapropriate context (warn when session modification queries are sent on non-raw connection, which means they can be lost at any point due to reconnect)
+2. Warn when features are used in inapropriate context (e.g. when session modification queries are sent on non-raw connection, which means they can be lost at any point due to reconnect)